infews/infews.github.io/source/resume/dwfrank_full.html.md

 #### Associate Director <span class="duration">February 2013 - March 2015 </span>

 I managed a staff of 40 developers and 5 managers, about one-third of the San Francisco consulting practice.
 I scoped projects, wrote proposals, and managed the business relationship for clients.
 I scheduled “beach” time for 8 Pivotal Labs open source projects across multiple offices.
 I continued to present at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.
-Pivotal Labs is now known as [VMware Tanzu Labs][tlabs].

 #### Sofware Engineering Manager <span class="duration">February 2010 - February 2013 </span>